SkyPowerGB/FolderBackuper/README.md

 - ❌ Crashes when adding duplicate folders

 ---

-## ⚠️ Limitations
+## ⚠️ Behavior Notes & Limitations

-- This app performs full folder copies and overwrites existing backups.
+- Backups **overwrite** the contents of the destination folder by default.
+- Alternatively, backups can be saved to **separate timestamped folders** for versioning.
-  - ⚠️ This can be inefficient for large folders or frequent backups.
+- ⚠️ **Warning**: For large folders or frequent backups, this process may be inefficient.
+The app performs full copies each time without incremental or differential backup optimizations.

 ## 📦 Status